Axway/Cloud-Automation/APIM/Techlabs/Policy_Studio/Group_membership_quota_policy/Readme.md

 - For the "User" field, leave the pre-configured value.
 - For the "Group" field, enter "Silver"
 - Click "Finish"

 ![check_group_membership_sliver_panel](./imgs/check_group_membership_sliver_panel.png)

-- In the search zone, located at the top of the right-hand column, enter "set".
+In the search zone, located at the top of the right-hand column, enter "set".
-Select the "Set Attribute Filter" filter
+- Select the "Set Attribute Filter" filter.
-Drag and drop this filter to the "Check Group Membership Silver" filter.
+- Drag and drop this filter to the "Check Group Membership Silver" filter.

 ![set_attribute_dad](./imgs/set_attribute_dad.png)

 The "Set Attribute Filter" filter is used to assign a value to a variable.
 Here we will allocate the value corresponding to the maximum number of transactions authorized per unit of time.
 In the "Configure a new 'Set Attribute Filter' filter" window: